-Attorney Handling Division of Assets in Texas Divorce
+Attorney Handling Division of Business Assets in Texas

 Property division can become much more complex if assets include ownership of a small business or interest in a larger business.
 While the same rules apply regarding equitable distribution, as well as separate property versus community property, the complexity often arises in terms of determining the value of the business or business interest.